Profitability in the pharmacy - strategies, key figures and success factors 2025

 Working successfully is more important today than ever before.

-Falling margins, rising costs and supply bottlenecks pose major challenges for pharmacies.
-If you want to survive in the long term, you need to know, actively manage and regularly optimize your profitability.
-But what does profitability actually mean in everyday pharmacy life?
-And which key figures help to maintain an overview?
+Shrinking margins, rising costs, and supply chain bottlenecks pose major challenges for pharmacies.
+To survive in the long term, pharmacies must understand theirprofitability, actively manage it, and regularly optimize it.
+But what does profitability actually mean in the day-to-day operations of a pharmacy?
+And which key performance indicators help keep track of it?

-This article gives you a practical overview of the most important parameters for sustainable success.
+This article provides a practical overview of the most important factors for sustainable success.

 Why economic efficiency is so important!